MonkeyNadz/SmokerAid/README.md

 I'm of course going to be leveraging some libraries  - and some key ones below:

 ### Python Libraries
+n.b.
+Python 3.7 was been used for testing - your mileage may vary.

 #### Adafruit_CircuitPython_MAX31856
+Installation will be done via the install of requirements.txt Dependencies, but if that fails, the reference is above will point you in the right direction.

 Reference [here](https://github.com/adafruit/Adafruit_CircuitPython_MAX31856), provides a simple library for querying the thermocouple amplifier - note that this requires the SPI interface to be enabled - reference to enable it  [here](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/).